pyrddlgym-project/pyRDDLGym-jax/README.md

 Compilation of entire rollouts is also possible by calling the ``compile_rollouts`` function.
 An [example is provided to illustrate how you can define your own policy class and compute the return gradient manually](https://github.com/pyrddlgym-project/pyRDDLGym-jax/blob/main/pyRDDLGym_jax/examples/run_gradient.py).

-## Citing pyRDDLGym-jax
+## Citing JaxPlan

-The [following citation](https://ojs.aaai.org/index.php/ICAPS/article/view/31480) describes the main ideas of the framework.
+The [following citation](https://ojs.aaai.org/index.php/ICAPS/article/view/31480) describes the main ideas of JaxPlan.
 Please cite it if you found it useful:

 ```
 @inproceedings{gimelfarb2024jaxplan,